Exafunction/codeium_xcode/README.md

 ## Update

-You can use the in-app updater or download the latest version manually from the latest [release](https://github.com/intitni/CopilotForXcode/releases).
+You can use the in-app updater or download the latest version manually from the latest [release].

 After updating, please open Copilot for Xcode.app once and restart Xcode to allow the extension to reload.